Howard Tatum

 Howard J. Tatum (1915 – 2002) was an American obstetrician.
 Along with Chilean physician Jaime Zipper, he invented the copper intrauterine device (IUD).
-The Tatum-T intrauterine device was the first T-shaped copper-bearing IUD to be sold in the United States, and his T-shaped design served as the foundation for other intrauterine devices.
+The Tatum-T intrauterine device was the first T-shaped copper-bearing IUD to be sold in the United States, and its T-shaped design served as the foundation for other intrauterine devices.

 Early life and education

 Howard J. Tatum was born in Philadelphia, Pennsylvania in 1915.
 Tatum earned a Bachelor of Arts in chemistry in 1936 and a Ph.D. in pharmacology and toxicology in 1941.
-In 1945, he earned a Doctor of Medicine, and in 1949 a degree in obstetrics and gynecology.
+In 1945, he earned a Doctor of Medicine, and in 1949, a degree in obstetrics and gynecology.

 Career

-After completing his studies, Tatum was a professor of medicine in several American Universities.
+After completing his studies, Tatum was a professor of medicine at several American Universities.
 In 1966, Tatum became the associate director and senior scientist at the Center of Biomedical Research at the Population Council in New York City.
 Tatum was a founding member of the Association of Planned Parenthood Physicians, and served as its board president during the 1970s, before it was renamed to the Association of Reproductive Health Professionals.
 Tatum became a professor of obstetrics and gynaecology at Emory University in c.
 1981.
 Tatum was also an Associate Fellow of the New York Obstetrical Society.